This chapter should be cited as follows:

 Volume expansion

 Most asphyxiated newborns are euvolemic.
 The use of multiple fluid boluses, especially hyperchloremic ones, can worsen acidosis and postresuscitation recovery.
 A single bolus of 0.9% saline may be used but further fluid boluses should be avoided, unless there is evidence of blood loss from the history or appearance.
-Emergency O negative blood at 10–20 ml/kg should be used in preference to any other type of fluid.
+Emergency O-negative blood at 10–20 ml/kg should be used in preference to any other type of fluid.

 Other drugs

 No other drugs have been shown to be useful in resuscitating the asphyxiated newborn.
 There are specific circumstances in which certain drugs may be beneficial.
 A baby who has severe respiratory depression secondary to the use of systemic opiates in the mother shortly before delivery may benefit from naloxone.
 However, naloxone has a shorter half-life than commonly used opiates and so the baby may suffer further respiratory depression as the effect of the naloxone wears off.
-A baby given naloxone should be observed and monitored in a suitable high care environment until the effects of the opiates have worn off.
+A baby given naloxone should be observed and monitored in a suitable high-care environment until the effects of the opiates have worn off.
 Ultra-short acting opiates like remifentanil have an extremely short half-life and would not usually cause respiratory depression in the newborn.

 Tracheal intubation

 The critical step in newborn resuscitation is establishing an airway and aerating the lungs.
 This can be effectively achieved with intubation.
 Usually, this is the only measure that is required in the majority of term newborns.
-There will be some babies where an adequate airway cannot be established with mask ventilation.
+There will be some babies in whom an adequate airway cannot be established with mask ventilation.
 In the majority of cases, this will be due to poor airway and mask positioning and can be rectified with repositioning.
 Occasionally, the use of an oropharyngeal airway is helpful.
 Often the most effective method is the use of a two-person jaw thrust.

 Where airway position has not established an adequate airway or resuscitation is required over a prolonged period, tracheal intubation can lead to more efficient CPR and also ensures more stable management of the airway.
 Most term newborns require a size 3.0–3.5 endotracheal tube.
 Larger newborns (over 4 kg) may benefit from a large tube such as a size 4.0.
 Endotracheal intubation in a newborn uses a very similar technique to that in adults and older children.
 The relatively large tongue, smaller mouth and anterior airway means a straight miller direct laryngoscopy blade is usually better suited to neonatal intubation.
 Successful placement should be confirmed using a colorimetric carbon dioxide detector, as well as through auscultation of the chest and visual confirmation of chest rise with breaths.